 - Distribution of intern materials, including supplies, uniforms, and manuals;

 - Regular trainings and meetings throughout the internship via Zoom.

 Applicant review will begin on February 7th, when the application period closes.
 Our timeline is as follows:

-- April 6: Selected candidate deadline to accept or decline the position
+- April 5th, 2023: Applicant deadline to accept or decline position

 The National Park Service is a bureau of the U.S. Department of the Interior.
 Since 1916, the National Park Service has been entrusted with the care of our national parks.
 With the help of volunteers and partners, it safeguards these special places and shares their stories with more than 330 million visitors every year.